Ödön Singer

 Ödön Singer (14 October 1830 – 23 January 1912), also known as Edmund Singer, was a Hungarian virtuoso violinist and composer.

 He was born in Tata, Hungary in 1830 and studied under Joseph Böhm in Vienna.
 He was a childhood friend of Joseph Joachim.
-In 1854 he became concertmaster of the Weimar orchestra.
-He died in Stuttgart, Germany in 1912.
+After being recommended by Franz Liszt to the court he became concertmaster of the Weimar orchestra in 1854.